Vem tänder stjärnorna?

-"Vem tänder stjärnorna?" is a single released by Swedish singer Eva Dahlgren from her1991 album En blekt blondins hjärta.
+"Vem tänder stjärnorna?" is a single released by Swedish singer Eva Dahlgren from her 1991 album En blekt blondins hjärta.

 The song won a Grammis for Song of the Year.

 Music video

 The music video shows images of Eva Dahlgren and Stellan Skarsgård by the water.

 Other versions

-The English version, also performed by Dahlgren, is "I'm Not in Love With You".
+The English version, also performed by Dahlgren, is "I'm Not in Love with You".